Crillon-le-Brave

-Crillon-le-Brave (/fr/; Crilhon) is a commune in the Vaucluse department in the Provence-Alpes-Côte d'Azur region of Southeastern France.
-In 2019, it had a population of 475.
+Crillon-le-Brave (/fr/; 'Crillon-the-Brave'; Crilhon) or simply Crillon is a commune in the Vaucluse department in the Provence-Alpes-Côte d'Azur region of Southeastern France.
+As of 2023, the population of the commune was 488.

 Like many of the older villages in the region, it was built on a hilltop for defensive purposes and to provide more farmland on the plains below.
 It is a small town, with only one paved road running through the middle.
 It contains little more than a café, a bakery, a hotel, a restaurant, a church, as well as a school.

 Geography

 Crillon-le-Brave is situated 12 km from Carpentras, 35 km from Avignon and about 2 km from Bédoin.
 It lies close to the Mont Ventoux, at the south foot.